The real cost of a website with CMS

 First, what is CMS?

 Well, CMS stands for Content Management Systems.
-Still confused, not necessary.
-Nowadays most meaningful websites use CMS because it is dynamic and allows you to add-on features that with standard websites (static) are simply not possible.
+Nowadays, most meaningful websites use CMS because it is dynamic and allows you to add-on features that with standard websites (static) are simply not possible.
 Also Content Management Systems allow you, the owner of the web site, the power of control over the content.

 Why is that important?
 The essential Power of controlling the content of your website means that if you know how to type good content, and have access to the administrator back end of your website, you are in business to control your own content.